 A central goal of publishing Registered Replication Reports is to encourage replication studies by modifying the typical submission and review process.
 Authors submit a detailed description of the method and analysis plan.
 The submitted plan is then sent to the author(s) of the replicated study for review.
 Because the proposal review occurs before data collection, reviewers have an incentive to make sure that the planned replication conforms to the methods of the original study.
 Consequently, the review process is more constructive than combative.
 Once the replication plan is accepted, it is posted publicly, and other laboratories can follow the same protocol in conducting their own replications of the original result.
 Those additional replication proposals are vetted by the editors to make sure they conform to the approved protocol.

-The results of the replication attempts are then published together in Perspectives on Psychological Science as a Registered Replication Report.
+The results of the replication attempts are then published together in Advances in Methods and Practices in Psychological Science as a Registered Replication Report.
 Crucially, the results of the replication attempts are published regardless of the outcome, and the protocol is predetermined and registered in advance.
 The conclusion of a Registered Replication Report should avoid categorizing each result as a success or failure to replicate.
 Instead, it should focus on the cumulative estimate of the effect size.
 Together with the separate results of each replication attempt, the journal will publish a figure illustrating the measured effects from each study and a meta-analytic effect size estimate.
 The details of the protocol, including any stimuli or code provided by the original authors or replicating laboratories as well as data from each study, will be available on the Open Science Framework (OSF) website and will be linked from the published report and the APS website for further inspection and analysis by other researchers.
 Once all the replication attempts have been collected into a final report, the author(s) of the original article will be invited to submit a short, peer-reviewed commentary on the collection of replication attempts.